I only have one photo today of our lunch. Although I’m using it twice.

 “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.”

 Baked Halibut with Sweet Potato Fries

-You’ll want to start the sweet potato fries about 30-40 minutes ahead of baking the fish, which only takes about 20 minutes.
+You’ll want to start prepping the sweet potato fries and sauces about 40 minutes ahead of baking the fish, which only takes about 20 minutes to bake.

 For the dipping sauces: